someonesdad1/plib/README.md

 ## 0what.py

-The 0what.py script can be run with the argument 'all' and you'll get a short description of each python file.
-These will be organized by topical categories, such as 'programming', 'utility', 'science', 'math', 'shop', etc.  You can also see this description by providing the file name to the command line of `what.py`.
+The 0what.py script can be run with the arguments `*.py` and you'll get a short description of each python file.
+These will be organized by topical categories, such as 'programming', 'utility', 'science', 'math', 'shop', etc.  This will help you understand the purpose of each of the files.

 ## 0test.py